Energize Young Athletes

 The rower is at the high school level, which means for six days during the week he is practicing for 3 hours.

-He is still growing, so I give special consideration to his nutrition needs for growth, as well as the calorie torch related to his sport.
+He is still growing, so I give special consideration to his athlete meal plan, particularly his nutrition needs for growth, and the calorie torch related to his sport.

 5 Ways to Fuel and Energize Your Young Athlete

-Choose whole foods in their natural state, such as low fat dairy products, lean meats and other protein sources, vegetables, fruits, whole grains and healthy fats.
-These are the foods that should be a part of every healthy, growing child’s diet.
+For the athlete diet, you want to choose whole foods in their natural state, such as low fat dairy products, lean meats and other protein sources, vegetables, fruits, whole grains and healthy fats.
+These are the foods that should be a part of every child athlete diet.

 Make sure your child gets three nutritious meals and no skipping!